 Hoary Marmot Facts

-- The most notable things about the remarkable Hoary Marmot might surprise you.
+- The most notable thing about the remarkable Hoary Marmot might surprise many of you.
 That’s because this animal actually represents a variety of ground squirrel.
-Further, it ranks as the largest in its range.
+This incredible creature further ranks as the largest in its range, surprising one again.

-- Furthermore, this amazing mammal remains a surprisingly intelligent creature.
-This is evidenced by its behavior patterns.
-While the colony feeds, a few individuals watch for predators.
+- This amazing mammal additionally remains a surprisingly intelligent creature.
+This statement remains evidenced by its demonstrated patterns of behavior.
+That’s due to the fact that while the colony feeds, a few individuals watch for predators.

-- Therefore, if one is seen, the ever vigilant sentry quickly emits a high-pitched warning cry.
-Due to the nature of this outcry, in some parts of its range it has been given the name of whistle pig.
+- As, a result of this behavioral pattern, if a threat appears, the ever vigilant sentry quickly emits a high-pitched warning cry.
+Due to the nature of this outcry, in some parts of its range the Hoary Marmot has been given the name of whistle pig.

-- Quite thankfully, its numbers appear to be stable for the moment.
-For this reason, the IUCN currently ranks it as Least Concern.
-However, that could potentially change due to the actions of man.
+- Quite thankfully, its numbers appear to be both sufficient and stable, at least for the moment.
+For this reason, the IUCN currently ranks the beautiful creature as Least Concern.
+That could potentially change, however, due to the actions of man.

 Hoary Marmot Physical Description

-Firstly, the impressive Hoary Marmot remains a large type of ground squirrel.
-In addition, it has a bulky build, with a broad head, and short, but powerful limbs.
-Yet, it also displays a marked degree of sexual dimorphism.
+Quite amazingly, that the impressive Hoary Marmot represents a large type of ground squirrel determines much.
+It has a bulky build, with a broad head, and also short, but powerful limbs.
+It also, however, displays a marked degree of sexual dimorphism.

-Therefore, in its case, the males grow much larger than females in both it and its subspecies.
+In its specific case, though, this manifests itself in the fact that the males grow much larger than females.
+That applies to both it and its subspecies.
 Mature males average a body length of 22 in (55.9 cm).
-These same individuals also have a tail averaging 9.8 in (25 cm).
+These same individuals also have a tail of about 9.8 in (25 cm).

-But the females only average 17.3 in (43.9 cm) in body length, and with a tail of 6.7 in (17 cm).
-Additionally, females tend to be somewhat less stocky in build.
+The females, meanwhile, only average roughly 17.3 in (43.9 cm) in body length.
+These further possess a tail of 6.7 in (17 cm).
+The same females also tend to be somewhat less stocky in build.
 Weights for both genders vary significantly, depending on the season.

-Further, the term hoary remains a reference to the fur on its upper back and shoulders.
-That’s because this displays a silvery-gray color.
-This is in stark contrast to the tan or reddish-brown color the rest of the body shows.
+The term hoary remains a reference to the fur on the upper back and shoulders of the fabulous Hoary Marmot.
+That’s because this part of its fur displays a silvery-gray color.
+This remains in stark contrast to the tan or reddish-brown color the rest of the body shows.